-ELECTRONICS: Setting up your electronics at the next home can be a bit of a tangled mess.
+CLEAR PACKAGING: Clear zipper bags will help keep your smaller items organized, visible and easily accessible.
+Pack small items in electronics at the next home can be a bit of a tangled mess.
 Before unplugging and disassembling your cords and wires, take photos and map them with masking tape for easy reassembly.